 The College makes every effort to protect the safety of students, employees and guests on and around the campuses.
 Currently a variety of methods exist to warn the campus community of an existing or imminent emergency.
 This includes an overhead siren system at the Goodman, Grenada and Ridgeland facilities; emergency posters in every classroom and common area in a poster format, classroom presentations, Email blasts, and an action based emergency response plan.
 The College is fully compliant with the National Incident Management System training required by the Department of Homeland Security.
 In addition to the College Public Safety employees, select maintenance employees and the college's council of senior managers has been Incident Command System trained.
-Under the district director, the Public Safety Department works with each College Location's Police Chief and Facility Director to create a district wide environment of safety, emergency preparedness as well as response.
+Under the HCC Dean of Students the District Director of Public Safety works with each College Location's Police Chief and Facility Director to create a district wide environment of safety, emergency preparedness as well as response.